stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/label.md

 # Label

 ##  Create label
-From the overview of the item (loupe icon):
+From the overview of the record (loupe icon):
 1. Click (create label icon) in the left panel.
 2. Choose the size of your label and the font size.
 3. Select the parameters to print on the label (you can manually change the value as well).